 The conjunctive use concept may be applied over a period of some years to allow the cost of development to match the amount of return from the development, or to allow smoothing out of long-term fluctuations in the weather pattern, or it may be applied over an annual timespan where strongly seasonal conditions make surface water available for only a few months of the year and reliable and adequate groundwater supplies are required for the remainder of the year.
-In Australia to date, the level of development of water resources has been such as not to require the development of a conjunctive use approach, but as the degree of overall development proceeds and as the value of reliability.
-In the Pilbara region of Western Australia design is proceeding on a major conjunctive use scheme to supply water to several mining towns to meet both urban and industrial demands, both of which require a high level of reliability.
+In Australia to date, the level of development of water resources has been such as not to require the development of a conjunctive use approach, but as the degree of overall development proceeds and as the value of water rises there is increasing pressure for greater amounts of water to be supplied at higher levels of reliability.
+In the Pilbara region of Western Australia design is proceeding on a major conjunctive use scheme to supply water to several mining towns to meet urban and industrial demands, both of which require a high level of reliability.

-In this situation, with mean annual rainfall of 300 millimetres and annual potential reservoir evaporation of 3000 millimetres, a real advantage in using groundwater supplies is that of avoiding a large surface reservoir in which high evaporation rates would lead to concentration of salts in the water to make it too brackish for use.
+In this situation, with mean annual rainfall of 300 millimetres and annual potential reservoir evaporation of 3,000 millimetres, a real advantage in using groundwater supplies is that of avoiding a large surface reservoir in which high evaporation rates would lead to concentration of salts in the water to make it too brackish for use.
 A small dam will allow utilisation of surface water in periods when the river is flowing together with recharge of aquifers and utilisation of groundwater for the remainder of the time.
 In the Namoi Valley in New South Wales and the Callide Valley in Queensland, irrigation from groundwater sources is causing falls in the water table and investigations are being made into conjunctive operation of the ground and surface storages to enable the current development of these areas to meet current demands.